Create a Family Memory Jar

 It’s also time to empty out our family memory jar and start over again.

-Last January my family started with an empty container.
-Throughout the year we filled it with notes about all of the good things that happened over the months.
+In January we begin with an empty container.
+Throughout the year it becomes filled with notes about all of the good things that happen.

-I’ve probably added twice as many slips of paper into the jar as anyone else, but the kids have been pretty good about writing notes after we’ve returned home from a trip or a particularly fun day out and I’ve reminded them to include any awards received at school or bringing home a great report card.
+I probably add twice as many slips of paper into the jar as anyone else, but the kids have been pretty good about writing notes after we’ve returned home from a trip or a particularly fun day out and I’ve reminded them to include any awards received at school or bringing home a great report card.

-It was fun to remember all of the good stuff that’s happened over the past 12 months.
-We applauded any merits, laughed at some of the funny occasions and were pleasantly surprised when we read out three slips of paper written by friends and extended family members who’d slipped in memories about their stay with us.
-I’d also stuck one in there to document our excessive family expression of the year, ‘WHAT THE HECK?!’ and my husband declared that this needs to be the year we all stop saying it.
-(What the heck is wrong with saying ‘What the heck’?)
+It’s fun to remember all of the good stuff that’s happened over the past 12 months.
+We applauded any merits, laugh at some of the funny occasions and were pleasantly surprised when we read out three slips of paper written by friends and extended family members who’d slipped in memories about their stay with us.

-I’ve poured last year’s notes into a labelled envelope and the family memory jar is now empty and ready to be filled with more fantastic memories for the year ahead!
+I pour the notes into a labelled envelope and the family memory jar is empty and ready to be filled with more fantastic memories for the year ahead!

-I’m also setting some time aside this week for my annual personal goal writing session.
-I’ve been doing this every January since 2000 and can give this process full credit for all I’ve achieved in the years since then.
+Another New Year ritual I absolutely love is my annual personal goal writing session.
+I’ve been doing this every January since ‘the year 2000’ and can give this process full credit for all I’ve achieved in the years since then.
 I haven’t run any marathons or climbed any (actual) mountains – my goals are more about how I want to feel and be in each area of my life.
-When I read back through my yearly goal writing notebook I can actually witness the slow but steady progress I’ve made in my self-awareness and personal growth over these past 16 years.
+When I read back through my yearly goal writing notebook I can actually witness the steady progress I’ve made in my self-awareness and personal growth over these past years.

 It’s like that evolution of man drawing of the crouching ape slowly becoming more erect and less hairy!

-I’ve gone from a hard-done-by, very moody, wildly impatient, constantly frazzled, unfulfilled and confused mama into someone who I rather like spending time with now!
+I’ve gone from very moody, wildly impatient, constantly frazzled, unfulfilled and confused into someone who I rather like spending time with now!
 And my family agree.

 In 2012, as I was writing out my goals, an idea came to me to write a book called Project Me.
-That book idea eventually morphed into this very website.
+That book idea eventually morphed into this very website – which sparked my book publishing deal.
 See how this works?!

 If you’re not yet on my Monday Motivator newsletter list, pop your first name and email into the box below.
 My subscribers get the first heads up on all kinds of Project Me goodness AND you’ll get the Project Me Life Wheel® sent to you straight away.
 It’s a great goal setting tool!